The CEO’s Checklist for Operations

 - … have confidence that your revenue-generation mechanism is devoting adequate resources to prospecting versus account management;

 - … know your RFQ (request for quotation) “hit” ratio – and what that ratio means;

 - … spend your time equally on internal and external duties.

-If you answered “no” or unsure of any aspect of the questions on this list, take a look at what several interim COOs from Cerius have to say, “Putting Muscle Into Operations”.
+If you answered “no” or unsure of any aspect of the questions on this list, take a look at what several independent COOs from Cerius have to say, “Putting Muscle Into Operations”.